realworldocaml/book/en/sexprs.md

 printed out in full detail.
 You should generally wrap every Core program in this handler to get good error messages for any unexpected exceptions.

-## Sexp converters
+## Preserving invariants

 The most important functionality provided by Sexplib is the auto-generation of converters for new types.
 We've seen a bit of how this works already, but let's walk through a complete example.
-Here's the source for the beginning of a library for representing integer intervals.
+Here's the source for a simple library for representing integer intervals, very similar to the one described in [xref](#functors).

 ```frag
 ((typ ocaml)(name sexpr/int_interval.ml))